Search This Blog

 8 am.
 My phone rings.
 It’s Mom.
 She’s having a total meltdown.
 What do I do?
 What do I say?

 How often do I go to God in a total meltdown?
 Crying, despairing, tantrumming.
 All because life isn’t going the way I thought it would.
-How does God respond
+How does God respond?

 Growing Pains

 I’m still growing.
 But it doesn’t look like I had imagined.
 Books and teachers could only take me so far.
-In addition to those resources, my loving, gracious Lord has placed me in difficult and painful circumstances beyond my ability to cope with apart from His compassionate and powerful presence.
+In addition to those resources, my loving, gracious Lord has placed me in difficult and painful circumstances beyond my ability to cope apart from His compassionate and powerful presence.

 The Kingdom and the Power and the Glory